Dhanushkollipara/learning-dhanush/README.md

 This plugin simplifies the process of sending real-time notifications in Strapi using Pusher.
 With just a few steps, you can integrate powerful notification features into your application.
 Happy coding!

 ---

-This README provides a clear and comprehensive guide for users to set up and use the Strapi Pusher Notification Plugin.
-Let me know if you need any changes or additional sections!